choderalab/yank/docs/yamlpages/solvents.rst

   This is the de facto choice for vacuum and implicit solvent.
 * ``CutoffNonPeriodic``: Specify a non-periodic system which uses a cutoff scheme to reduce the computational overhead of computing long range interactions.
   This scheme is helpful for vacuum and implicit solvent systems with large number of molecules where computing the pairwise interaction at long range between all atoms is inefficient.
 * ``CutoffPeriodic``: Specifies a periodic system with a cutoff scheme and Reaction Field electrostatics for long range interactions.
-This is YANK's currently prefered mode for explicit solvent.
+  There is some cutoff based error associated with using this option and is not currently recommended.
 * ``Ewald``: Specifies a periodic system with a cutoff scheme and Ewald decomposed electrostatics.
 This is typically not used over PME
 * ``PME``: Specifies a periodic system with a cutoff scheme and Particle Mesh Ewald (PME) decomposed electrostatics.
-Currently support by YANK, however, there will be some error introduced by YANK due to the inability efficiently treat long range alchemical PME electrostatics.
-A solution is being worked on.
+  Currently support by YANK, however, there is a small error introduced by YANK due to the inability efficiently treat long range alchemical PME electrostatics during simulation.
+  We partially correct for this error by computing it at run-time at the cost of a bit of computational overhead.
+  **This is YANK's currently prefered mode for explicit solvent.**

 .. _yaml_solvents_nonbonded_cutoff: